 Frontware: Sometimes using “web wrappers”, “screen scrapers”, terminal access or direct database connections, frontware typically extends the accessibility of legacy systems by introducing web access capability.
 Essentially, frontware provides an additional graphical user interface to the system without changing the underlying platform.

-Legacy wrapping: This technique involves building envokable Application Programming Interfaces (Wikipedia: API) around the legacy system allowing it to integrate with other applications without fundamentally changing it.
+Legacy integration: This technique involves building invokable Application Programming Interfaces (Wikipedia: API) around the legacy system allowing it to integrate with other applications without fundamentally changing it.

 Enterprise Application Integration: APIs are often used to support Enterprise Application Integration (EAI) frameworks that act as middleware between multiple applications allowing legacy systems to communicate with other software.

-Packaged software solutions: Legacy systems can be replaced with modern, off-the-shelf software solutions provided by a variety of ERP vendors, including SAP, ABB Automation, PeopleSoft and Oracle.
+Packaged software solutions: Legacy systems can be replaced with modern, off-the-shelf software solutions provided by a variety of ERP vendors, the likes of SAP, PeopleSoft or Oracle.
 However, the acquired solutions might require customization to fit existing business processes and the changeover process may sometimes come out much more expensive than a custom software solution.

 Bespoke software solutions: Similar to packaged solutions, bespoke software offers a modern alternative to legacy systems.
 However, bespoke solutions are developed with a specific business in mind and do not require customisation during software implementation.
-Depending on the complexity of the project, bespoke software may be cheaper or more expensive than packaged solutions, but will have lower long-term licensing and maintenance costs.
+Depending on the complexity of the project, bespoke software may be cheaper or more expensive than packaged solutions, but may have closer business-suitability and lower long-term licensing costs.

 Legacy Systems & You

-You should consider redesigning your legacy systems, if:
+You should consider rewiring or even redesigning your legacy systems, if: